 Minta Martin Professor of Engineering and Chair

 Welcome to the Department of Electrical and Computer Engineering at the University of Maryland.

-Our Department offers one of the strongest education and research programs in the nation.
-We recently celebrated the 100th Anniversary of the ECE Department (1908-2008) here on the College Park campus.
+Our department offers one of the strongest education and research programs in the nation.
 For over a century, our vibrant department has established a tradition of excellence in research and education innovation, and I see a future that is even brighter.
-Led by over 65 faculty members and many more research staff, the research programs of the department cover a wide spectrum of interdisciplinary activities.
+Led by 58 faculty members and many more research staff, the research programs of the department cover a wide spectrum of interdisciplinary activities.

 We place particular emphasis on enriching the student experience.
-Our Department is strongly committed to undergraduate education, and offers students the opportunity to participate in programs like our Undergraduate Teaching Fellows Program (UTFs), our Undergraduate Research Fellows Program (URFs) and our Research Experiences for Undergraduates (REU), such as MERIT-BIEN, as well as the GEMSTONE program.
+Our department is strongly committed to undergraduate education, and offers students the opportunity to participate in programs like our Undergraduate Teaching Fellows Program (UTFs), our Undergraduate Research Fellows Program (URFs) and our Research Experiences for Undergraduates (REU), as well as the GEMSTONE program.
 The undergraduate program in computer engineering is jointly administered with the computer science department.
 Our undergraduate students benefit from continuous revision (updating of our courses so that the excitement in ongoing technological advancements can be shared in classrooms.

-With approximately 825 undergraduates and more than 500 graduate students, we are the largest and most prestigious academic department within the A. James Clark School of Engineering, the fastest rising engineering school in the country.
+With approximately 1000 undergraduates, 310 master’s students, and 290 Ph.D. students, we are the most vibrant and prestigious academic department within the A. James Clark School of Engineering, the fastest rising engineering school in the country.
 Our alumni find themselves in high demand for positions in some of the top corporate, government and education institutions and continue to make significant contributions to the field.

 I invite you to learn more about our department and the exciting experiences that await you here at Maryland.